binchoo/binchoo/README.md

 🙋🏻‍♂️ **Introduction**

-I'm **Jaebin Joo** working on system architectures👷‍ with AWS cloud.

-The long-term goal is to be an experienced & professional SW architect teaching students as a 👨🏻‍🏫professor.
+I'm **Jaebin Joo** working on system architectures with AWS cloud.
+My long-term goal is to be an experienced & professional SW architect teaching students as a professor. 👨🏻‍🏫

 👀 **Projects**